llanox/react-native-stripe-wrapper/README.md

 ## Stripe API Wrapper
-Stripe API wrapper  for react native and a generated form that use that.
+Stripe API wrapper  for react native and a credit card information form generated with tcomb-form-native.

 ## Set up